opencurve/curve/curvefs/src/tools/README.md

 curvefs_tool [Command] [OPTIONS...]
 ```

-When you are not sure how to use a command, --exapmle can give you an example of use:
+When you are not sure how to use a command, --example can give you an example of usage:

 ```shell
 curvefs_tool [Command] --example